Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 • Their dependent children (if applicable)

-You'll need to provide documents to prove the relationship.
+You'll need to provide documents to prove the relationship between the sponsor and the applicants.

 Financial Planning & Costs

-Sponsoring parents or grandparents can be expensive, both upfront and long-term.
+Sponsoring parents or grandparents for permanent residence can be expensive, both upfront and long-term.

 • Sponsorship fee: $85